andrewgioia/home/README.md

 ![Screenshot as of July 2020](https://i.imgur.com/kqvVGde.png)

 It's just a virtual business card but by all means fork/use the theme, just share in kind and refer back.

+## Quick note on building

+I'm using NPM to build for development and production and there are some basic commands in `package.json` for this.
+Make sure to `npm install`, then run `npm run dev` to generate the public files in `dist`.
+There should be a few asset folders and then `index.html` and `site.css` in the root there.

+## Todo

+Add some kind of minify support into the build process.